emmaewade/Lethals_Project/README.md

 Introduction to Lethals Project
 ============

 This document was created as a repository of the scripts used in the analyses of the article: Wade, Kyriazis, Cavassim, Lohmueller.
-Quantifying the fraction of new mutations that are recessive lethal. *Evolution*, 2023.(doi: XXXXX).
+2023.
+"Quantifying the fraction of new mutations that are recessive lethal." *Evolution*. (doi: XXXXX).

 Files used in the pipeline are described as follow
 - *sim.slim* Forward in time simulations were conducted using the software [SLiM 3](https://github.com/MesserLab/SLiM)<sup>1</sup>.
 - *demographic_inference.py* This python script contains the code used for the inference demographic parameters using the software [dadi](https://dadi.readthedocs.io/en/latest/#welcome-to-dadi)<sup>2</sup>.
 - *selection_inference.py* This python script contains the code used for the inference of the distribution of fitness effects (DFE) using the software [fitdadi](https://github.com/LohmuellerLab/fitdadi)<sup>3</sup>.

-Script for Table 1;s complex model analysis:
+Script for Table 1's complex model analysis:
 - *parse_inference_results_Table1.R*

 Table 1 Output: